killswitch-saiyan/b4nter.com/LIVEKIT_SETUP.md

 ## 🐛 Troubleshooting

+**Error: "Failed to get LiveKit token"**
+1. Check the config endpoint: `GET /livekit/config-check` (no auth required)
+2. Verify your `.env` file is in the `backend/` directory
+3. Restart the backend server after adding env vars
+4. Check backend logs for detailed error messages

 **Error: "LiveKit not configured properly"**
+- Make sure `.env` variables are named exactly: `LIVEKIT_API_KEY`, `LIVEKIT_API_SECRET`, `LIVEKIT_URL`
+- No quotes needed around the values in `.env`
-- Check your `.env` file has the correct LiveKit credentials
+- Ensure no extra spaces in the `.env` file
-- Restart the backend server after adding env vars

 **Connection issues:**
-- Verify your LiveKit server URL is correct
+- Verify your LiveKit server URL is correct (starts with `wss://`)
 - Check firewall settings for WebRTC ports
 - Test with LiveKit's example app first

 **Token errors:**
 - Ensure user is authenticated (JWT token in localStorage)
 - Check backend logs for token generation errors
+- Verify API keys are correct in LiveKit Cloud dashboard